 Recumbents are frequently used for long distance rides and world tours.
 The combination of great comfort, performance and speed makes them machines which you can happily spend many hours in as the miles and landscape speed by.

 Types of Recumbents

-At ICE we manufacture recumbent bikes and recumbent trikes.
+At ICE we manufacture recumbent trikes.
 As you would expect bikes have two wheels while the trikes have three wheels.

 Recumbent trikes have two wheel configurations.
 "Delta" trikes have two wheels at the back and "Tadpole" trikes have two wheels at the front.
 Both types are usually rear-wheel drive, with front wheel steering.

 Delta trikes typically have a small turning circle and high seat position.
 However, they can be unstable, especially at speed.

 Tadpole trikes are typically more stable, easier to handle and more aerodynamic.
 All ICE trikes are in the tadpole configuration.

 There are two broad configurations of recumbent bike; long wheelbase and short wheelbase.
 Long wheelbase recumbent bikes have pedals between the front and rear wheel.
 Short wheelbase recumbent bikes have pedals in front of the front wheel.

 Frequently Asked Questions